open-telemetry/semantic-conventions/docs/attributes-registry/README.md

 - a `brief` description of the attribute and optionally a longer `note`
 - example values

 Attributes defined in the registry can be used in different semantic conventions.
 Attributes should be included in this registry before they are used in semantic conventions.
-Semantic conventions may override all the properties of an attribute except for the `id`, `type`, and `stability` in case it's required for a particular context.
+Semantic conventions may override all the properties of an attribute except for the `id`, `type` and `stability` in case it's required for a particular context.
 In addition, semantic conventions specify the requirement level of an attribute in the corresponding context.

 A definition of an attribute in the registry doesn't necessarily imply that the attribute is used in any of the semantic conventions.